comp251/comp251.github.io/_homework/portfolio00.md

 ```
 $ git commit -m "<your commit message>"
-$ git push -u origin <your-branch>
+$ git push -u origin exercise00
 ```

 There will be a link to create a pull request in the upload message.
 Click the link and create a PR.
-Add one of the TAs as a reviewer!
+Assign me as reviewer.